codex-team/editor.js/docs/installation.md

 Firstly you need to get Editor.js itself.
 It is a [minified script](../dist/editor.js) with minimal available

-Choose the most usable method of getting Editor for you.
+Choose the most usable method of getting an Editor for you.

 - Node package
 - Source from CDN
-- Local file from project
+- Local file from a project

 ### Node.js